Nez21/NovelTL/src/main/nodes/novel-analyst.prompt.md

 - **Perspective Policy:** Third-Limited (Attached to one head), Omniscient (Jumps between heads), or First Person.
 - **Translation Philosophy:**
-  - *Foreignized:* Keep cultural terms (Sensei, Oppa, Dantian, Qi).
-Preferred for Cultivation/Otaku culture.
+  - Analyze the `Genre Framework` and `Target Language` to recommend the best approach.
+  - *Foreignized:* Keep cultural terms. (e.g., For English: "Qi", "Dantian".
+For Vietnamese: Hán Việt terms).
-  - *Localized:* Translate terms to target language equivalents (Master, Big Brother, Energy Core).
-Preferred for Western Fantasy/Mainstream.
+  - *Localized:* Translate terms to equivalents. (e.g., "Energy", "Core").
-  - *Hybrid:* A calculated mix (Keep "Qi", translate "Sect").
+  - *Hybrid:* A calculated mix.
-  - **Naming Strategy:** Include your findings on how proper nouns should be handled (Literal Meaning vs. Transliteration vs. Westernization) within this field.
+  - **Naming Strategy:** Include your findings on how proper nouns should be handled based on the `Target Language` conventions.

 ### 3. Define Naming Strategy (The Identity)
 How should proper nouns (People, Techniques, Locations) be handled?